Article 49 of the French Constitution: A presidential system

-A limited tool of the prime minister
+A limited tool for the prime minister

-By invoking the vote de confiance (motion of confidence) in the National Assembly, the prime minister generally takes the opportunity to make an important political statement.
-This parliamentary ritual gives the motion some formality, which will be widely commented upon by the media.
+When invoking the vote de confiance (motion of confidence) in the National Assembly, the prime minister generally took the opportunity to make an important political statement.
+This parliamentary ritual gave the motion some formality, and the event would be widely commented upon by the media.
 For many years, it was the best format for making political policy speeches, that is, before the television interview appeared in its various forms, offering alternatives.
 It is a mark of courtesy and deference to parliament.
 It allows the new prime minister to put forward his positions and pledge the soundness of his government.
 The refusal to make commitments is seen as an admission of the majority's weakness.
 Apart from the prime minister's nomination, the motion of confidence allows the government to deliver a new declaration on matters and events that may impose themselves or to which the government wishes to give importance.

 On the other hand, under the Fifth Republic, it is no longer possible, as under previous Republics, to attach motions of confidence to votes of law to force the assembly to vote on the combined motion and the proposed law.
-Under prior practices, the government could link its continuance to the adoption of legislation.
+Under prior practices, the government could link its continued existence to the adoption of legislation.
 The Fifth Republic provides for a much more powerful weapon with Paragraph 3 (see below).